angelo-casciani/angelo-casciani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Angelo Casciani, a PhD student in the [National PhD in Artificial Intelligence](https://phd.uniroma1.it/web/NATIONAL-PHD-IN-ARTIFICIAL-INTELLIGENCE_nD3764_EN.aspx) at the [Department of Computer, Control, and Management Engineering “Antonio Ruberti”](https://www.diag.uniroma1.it/) at [Sapienza, University of Rome](https://www.uniroma1.it/).
+I am Angelo Casciani, a PhD student in the [National PhD in Artificial Intelligence](https://phd.uniroma1.it/web/NATIONAL-PHD-IN-ARTIFICIAL-INTELLIGENCE_nD3764_EN.aspx).

 My research interests encompass:
 - Artificial Intelligence (AI):